TheRealSkeledan/TheRealSkeledan/README.md

 ## Hi there 👋
 Hello, I am Skeledan!
-I'm an active video game developer and novice coder.
+I'm an active video game developer and a growing coder.

-Pronouns: Something

 ## Coding languages
 ### Know: